 Yes, I am one crazy dude that actually likes talking, teaching, and learning about DOT.

 And that right there is why you need our team in your corner.
-Simply because we are all crazy and have decided to become hopelessly devoted to the topics that we need to know about but maybe don’t want to take the time to become an expert in.
+Simply because we are all crazy and have decided to become hopelessly devoted to the topics that we need to know about but maybe don’t want to take the time to become experts in.

 The voice on the other end said, Hey Dan, how’s it going?